MaudGes/Heart_disease_model/README.md

 Using a dataset from Kaggle, I will create a machine learning model that will be able to find out whether someone has or is likely to develop a heart disease depending on his/her characteristics.

-The final goal being to develop an interface in which anyone can inter their characteristics and get a result.
+The final goal being to develop an interface in which anyone can enter their characteristics and get a result.

 The dataset comes from the Behavioural Risk Factor Surveillance System, a division of the CDC (Centres for Disease Control and Prevention (USA).
 It has already been cleaned and the most important variables have been kept.
 The related year is 2015.